OilCoder/Kansas/docs/English/Normalization in petrophysics data processing.md

 **Application in Our Data**:

-We apply Box-Cox transformation to positive-valued logs that exhibit high skewness to reduce their skewness and approximate normality.
+We apply Box-Cox transformation (implemented as 'boxcox_robust') to positive-valued logs that exhibit high skewness to reduce their skewness and approximate normality.

 ### Logarithmic Transformation (FunctionTransformer)
 **Formula**: